stela2502/split2samples/README.md

 The test case for quantify_rhapsody would finish in 55 sec instead of 3 sec (> x15!)
 using a AMD Ryzen 7 5700X processor and a SSD as mass storage.

+This info is a little outdated - quantify_rhapsody would need ~ 5 to 6 sec in version 2.0.0, but the \_multi version needs only 1 sec!

 ## Testing